rouvinerh/tp/docs/CS2101/UserGuide_2101.md

 ![Windows Start](img_2101/windows/windows_start.png)

-Afterwards, type `cmd` or `Command Prompt` into the search bar above, and there should be 1 program found called the '**Command Prompt**'.
+Afterward, type `cmd` or `Command Prompt` into the search bar above, and there should be 1 program found called the '**Command Prompt**'.

 ![Finding cmd.exe](img_2101/windows/finding_cmd_exe.png)